Battle of Havana (1748)

 The Battle of Havana was a naval engagement that took place between the British Caribbean squadron and a Spanish squadron based near Havana during the War of Jenkins' Ear.
 The battle occurred on the morning of the 12th and ended on 14 October 1748.
-The belligerents consisted of two squadrons under the command of Admiral Don Andres Reggio of the Spanish Navy and Admiral Sir Charles Knowles of the Royal Navy, respectively.
+The belligerents consisted of two squadrons under the command of Admiral Andrés Reggio of the Spanish Navy and Admiral Sir Charles Knowles of the Royal Navy, respectively.

 The British succeeded in driving the Spanish back to their harbour after capturing the Conquistador and ran the vice-admiral's ship Africa on shore, where she was blown up by her own crew after being totally dismasted and made helpless.
 Although the advantage had clearly been with Knowles, he failed to use this to deliver a decisive blow.
 The battle was the last major action in the War of Jenkins' Ear which had merged with the larger War of the Austrian Succession.